-1. Introduction
+1. INTRODUCTION

+In the wireless world, the demand for advanced information services is growing.
+Voice and low-rate data services are insufficient in a world where highspeed Internet access is taken for granted.
+The trend is toward global information networks that offer flexible multimedia information services to users on demand, anywhere, anytime.
+The need to support bandwidthintensive multimedia services places new and challenging demands on cellular systems and networks.
 The current generation of mobile communication systems, which utilizes digital technology to provide voice and data services must provide high quality signal and data reproduction [1], [2].
-International Mobile Telecommunication-2000 (IMT-2000), formerly known as Future Public Land Mobile Telecommunication System (FPLMTS), currently operating in the 2 GHz band on a worldwide basis for the satellite and terrestrial components is capable of offering a wider range of services including multimedia services, with the same quality obtained from the fixed telecommunication networks in many different radio environments [3].
+International Telecommunication-2000 Mobile (IMT-2000), formerly known as Future Public Land Mobile Telecommunication System (FPLMTS), currently operating in the 2 GHz band on a worldwide basis for the satellite and terrestrial components is capable of offering a wider range of services including multimedia services, with the same quality obtained from the fixed telecommunication networks in many different radio environments [3].
 However, these objectives are not easily met because it is well known to all mobile communication engineers and users that two of the major disturbances in the transmission of digital information over land-mobile link are the presence of fading and thermal-electric noise.
 In order to reduce this problem, a more reliable data encoding method is necessary.

 Several techniques have been proposed to reduce the effect of multipath fading channel.
 A differential detection technique for MPSK called multiple symbol differential detection has been proposed, which uses maximum-likelihood sequence estimation (MLSE) of the transmitted phases rather than symbol-by-symbol detection as in conventional differential detection [4].
-It has been shown in [4] that for binary DPSK, extending the observation interval from N = 2 (for conventional differential detection) to N = 3 recovers more than half of the Eb / No loss of differential detection versus coherent detection with differential Whereas for OPSK (M = 4), the encoding. improvement of Eb / No performance of observation interval N = 3 relative to N = 2 is more than 1 dB.
+It has been shown in [4] that for binary DPSK, extending the observation interval from N = 2 (for conventional differential detection) to N = 3 recovers more than half of the $E_b$ / $N_o$ loss of differential detection versus coherent detection with differential encoding.
+Whereas for QPSK (M = 4), the improvement of Eb / No performance of observation interval N = 3 relative to N = 2 is more than 1 dB.